-Specifies the TCP/IP port that management agents use to communicate with merged-user-data main-only T-Server attaches user data from the remaining call only.
-T-Server attaches user data from the merging call.
+Specifies the TCP/IP port that management agents use to communicate with merged-user-data merged-only main-only T-Server attaches user data from the remaining call only.

 T-Server.
 If set to 0 (zero), this port is not used.